 Multiple clinical practice guidelines specify the use of INS early in the treatment algorithm for chronic rhinosinusitis with and without nasal polyps.
 Steroids are generally pharmacologically effective at treating inflammation.
 However, conventional INS, including nasal sprays and nasal aerosols, are topically-acting and unable to effectively and consistently place the steroids onto the primary site of inflammation and nasal polyp origin, high and deep in the nasal passages.
 These products deposit a majority of the drug in the front of the nose or on the floor of the nasal passages, reducing their effectiveness and leaving many patients without sufficient symptomatic relief.
 These recognized limitations cause some physicians to seek out alternative treatment regimens such as high-volume steroid nasal rinses.
 This approach, however, has not been well studied, is difficult to administer, can be costly and may risk systemic side effects.
 Physicians may also prescribe oral steroids on an episodic basis to patients who have not received sufficient symptomatic relief from INS.
-Oral steroids, which are often effective in reducing inflammation and long-term use.
+Oral steroids, which are often effective in reducing inflammation and nasal polyps, offer only temporary benefit and are limited by the risk of significant systemic side effects associated with both short- and long-term use.
 Additionally, in June 2019 and December 2020 the FDA approved the first two monoclonal antibodies as add-on maintenance treatments (to an INS) in adult patients with inadequately controlled chronic rhinosinusitis with nasal polyposis, and other monoclonal antibodies are in development.
 The cost of currently approved monoclonal antibodies range from approximately \$30,000 to \$40,000 per year.
 We believe the high costs of these monoclonal antibodies, the need for subcutaneous injection or intravenous administration and the systemic nature of these treatments, which target components of the immune response, may limit the use by certain physicians and patients.